frederatic/DistanceCOVIDSentiment/README.md

 # DistanceCOVIDSentiment
-Code and data used in a study on how spatial distance to COVID impacts Twitter sentiment
+Code and data used in the study *Impact of Spatial Distance on Public Attention and Sentiment during the Spread of COVID-19*

-The codes are numbered in the order they were run in our study. x contains the full list of IDs the final study ended up with after all the cleaning.
+The codes are numbered in order:
+1. Clean the tweets as described in the paper
+2.
+    1. Geotags tweets from [COVID-19](https://github.com/echen102/COVID-19-TweetIDs) with location info
+    2. Geotags tweets from [GeoCov19](https://ieee-dataport.org/open-access/geocov19-dataset-hundreds-millions-multilingual-covid-19-tweets-location-information) with location info
+    3. Merge and organize the 2 datasets
+6. Compute the spatial distance of each tweet to the nearest country infected by COVID
+7. Compute the sentiment of each tweet using the VADER package
+8. Add the total worldwide cases at the time to each tweet
+9. Statistical Analysis + data visualization

-Twitter does not allow the sharing of Twitter data, thus only IDs could be shared.
-The IDs can be hydrated either using Twarc in Python or this Hydrator tool.
+Twitter does not allow the sharing of data, thus only IDs can be shared. *Final_Tweet_IDs.csv* contains the full list of tweets the final study ended up with after all the steps.
+The IDs can be hydrated either using Twarc in Python or DocNow's [Hydrator tool](https://github.com/DocNow/hydrator).

+Remaining files are data needed for the different pieces of code to run.

-The code in this repository can then be run in turn on the acquired Twitter data to obtain our final dataset.
+The code in this repository can then be run in turn on the acquired Twitter data to obtain the needed variables for analysis.
+Note that the code has been streamlined and turned into generic functions so they can also be used for other studies.
+Especially code 2.1 might be of interest to people looking for an easy, free method of tagging tweets with locations.
-Variables of the final dataset are explained in the txt file.

-The associated paper to cite is currently in publication and will be posted here once published.